Life After a Condition

 Stay consistent with:

-Routine blood pressure and cholesterol checks as recommended by your doctor
+Routine blood pressure, cholesterol, and other health checks as recommended by your clinician.

-Medication adherence and timely refills — never skip doses or stop without medical guidance
+Medication adherence and timely refills—never skip doses or stop treatment without medical guidance.

-Annual screenings or imaging based on your individual risk factors
+Annual screenings or imaging tests based on your individual risk factors.

-How are my numbers looking compared to last time?
+How are my results compared to last time?

 When is my next appointment, and what will we monitor?

-Are there any new treatments or resources I should know about?
+Are there any new treatment options or resources I should know about?

-If you're supporting someone in recovery, know that your presence and encouragement make a huge difference.
-Caregivers help manage appointments, prepare meals, offer emotional reassurance, and provide crucial day-to-day support.
+If you’re supporting someone in recovery, your role matters.
+Caregivers help manage appointments, prepare meals, provide encouragement, and offer essential day-to-day assistance.

-Have honest conversations about fears, limitations, and future planning
+Have open conversations about worries, limitations, and future planning.

-Watch for burnout signs: exhaustion, irritability, neglecting your own health
+Watch for signs of burnout such as exhaustion, irritability, or neglecting your own health.

-Connect with other caregivers through hospital support groups or online communities
+Connect with other caregivers through hospital or community support groups.

-Set boundaries around what you can realistically manage
+Set realistic boundaries for what you can manage.

 Your Next Step Starts Now